 /Library/Mail/[Mail Box]/Messages

-The messages are stored with the file extension ‘emlx’, as single file.
+The messages stored with the file extension ‘emlx’, as single file.

 The location of the log files are;